isabella232/help-7/gitbook/cmp/amazon-web-services/invite-existing-aws-account.md

 If you can see the invite on the organization's page, consider the following:

 Is the invite in your spam folder?
-Did you enter the correct AWS account id when inviting the account?
+Did you enter the correct AWS account ID when inviting the account?

 If you are still having issues, you can [open a support ticket](https://hello.doit-intl.com/support).

-### My payer account is showing as N/A or my CloudHealth status shows as "critical" or "unknown". what does that mean?
+### My payer account is showing as N/A or my CloudHealth status shows as "critical" or "unknown".
+What does that mean?

 !["CloudHealth Status: Unknown"](../.gitbook/assets/cmp-cloudhealth-status-unknown.png)

-It means that your Cloudhealth configuration was not done properly.
+It means that your CloudHealth configuration was not done properly.

 **Actions to take:** please [open a support ticket](https://hello.doit-intl.com/support) if you see the CloudHealth status as "critical" or "unknown", or if you see Payer Account: N/A.